Trishthedish/FarMar/notes.md

 ## Notes
 TRISH you will need to clean this up later!!
 #ERROR

+From in the main project folder (folder that holds far_mar.rb and rakefile), run: $

+ruby ./lib/vendors.rb
+-- Thanks Emily!

 /Users/trishgriego/ada/week5/FarMar/lib/markets.rb:77:in `<top (required)>': undefined method `vendors' for FarMar::Markets:Class (NoMethodError)
 	from /Users/trishgriego/ada/week5/FarMar/far_mar.rb:13:in `require_relative'
 	from /Users/trishgriego/ada/week5/FarMar/far_mar.rb:13:in `<top (required)>'